svpino/twitter/README.md

 * [An example of dimensionality reduction](https://twitter.com/svpino/status/1443168842335850497?s=20) — This is a great example of dimensionality reduction using single value decomposition on a dataset of images.
 We can go from 64 dimensions down to 5 dimensions and still recognize the images!

+* [Introduction to Dropout](https://twitter.com/svpino/status/1371108331922808832?s=20) — A good way to understand how things work is by breaking them down step by step.
+We are going to do this here with Dropouts and get to the bottom of what happens when we use them.

+* [Why do we use ReLU in deep learning?](https://twitter.com/svpino/status/1374086498455330819?s=20) — A quick summary of the reasons we prefer to use ReLU as the activation function when using deep learning instead of Sigmoid or TanH.

+* [11 key Supervised Learning concepts](https://twitter.com/svpino/status/1342711745475973125?s=20) — 11 key concepts of Machine Learning.
+Supervised Learning Edition.

 ## Machine learning techniques

 * [An overview of Active Learning](https://twitter.com/svpino/status/1365307434856820736?s=20) — Imagine you have a ton of data, but most of it isn't labeled.
 Even worse: labeling is very expensive.
 How can we get past this problem?
 Let's talk about a different—and pretty cool—way to train a machine learning model.